spryker/spryker-docs/docs/pbc/all/payment/unzer/install-unzer/integrate-unzer.md

 [Install and configure Unzer](/docs/pbc/all/payment/unzer/install-unzer/install-and-configure-unzer.html).

-To integrate Unzer, follow the steps below.

-## OMS

 {% info_block infoBox "Exemplary content" %}

-The following state machines provided are examples of the payment service provider flow.
+The following state machines are examples of the payment service provider flow.

 {% endinfo_block %}

-Create the OMS:
+To integrate Unzer, follow these steps:

 1. Add the Unzer OMS processes to the project on the project level or provide your own: